JimShady/laei_river_data/method_summary.md

 ### 1km by 1km grids with emissions but no GPS points

-Now have a problem though, as there are 1km by 1km emission grid areas from the PLA, with emissions for sailing/berth, where there is no GPS data.
-So the small grid squares in those areas have a `contribution` of 0 and can't distribute the emissions.
+There are 1km by 1km emission grid areas from the PLA, with emissions for sailing/berth, where there is no GPS data.
 For example
 `unique_geom_id` area 11 has the below emissions.

 ```r